sharing company news

 It can be even more difficult to do this on a remote or hybrid team.
-First of all, in a workplace where everyone is omnipresent, people often hear about news before you do, which can make your task easier.
+In a workplace where everyone is omnipresent, people often hear about news before you do, making your task easier.
 But when people don’t overhear hallway conversations or pay close attention to water cooler gossip, it can be up to you to both break the news and interpret the news for them.

 It can be hard to share breaking information with your team, especially if you don’t completely agree or understand it yourself.
 Here are some things to think about so that you can maintain credibility and authenticity while also performing your duty as an agent of the organization.